Pelvic Inflammatory Disease (PID)

 Women being treated for PID should be re-evaluated by their health care provider two to three days after starting treatment to be sure the antibiotics are working to cure the infection.

-STD Wizard - It takes 5 minutes to find out if you need to be tested for an STI such as hepatitis, HIV or Chlamydia.
+STD Wizard: It takes 5 minutes to find out if you need to be tested for an STI such as hepatitis, HIV, or Chlamydia.